Rishabh9818/CPNS-Labs/en/lab2/lab2.md

     --- 8.8.8.8 ping statistics ---
     4 packets transmitted, 4 received, 0% packet loss, time 3004ms
     rtt min/avg/max/mdev = 13.862/15.541/17.444/1.313 ms

+The rules we enter in `iptables` are not maintained when the system restarts.
+By using the `iptables-persistent` package, we can store them and enable them to be automatically taken into account at restart.

+    apt install iptables-persistent
+    iptables-save > /etc/iptables/rules.v4